Student Code of Conduct

-Imposing additional sanctions such as disciplinary probation, suspension, expulsion, or removing a student from class are outside the purview of the instructor and may not be issued as part of the academic resolution process.
+Imposing Additional Sanctions: Disciplinary probation, suspension, expulsion, or removing a student from class are outside the purview of the instructor and may not be issued as part of the academic resolution process.
 These sanctions may only be rendered through the student conduct process administered by the dean of students (or designee).

 - A copy of the report and all supporting evidence and documentation should be forwarded to the dean of students (or designee) and to the department chair within five business days at the conclusion of the academic resolution process.
 The Academic Dishonesty Resolution Report serves as the official record of the meeting and will become part of the student's student conduct record maintained by the dean of students (or designee).
 If the dean of students (or designee) receives a second Academic Dishonesty Resolution Report on a student (either from the same or a different faculty member), the dean of students (or designee) may proceed with an Informal Hearing as outlined in Section 4 (a.5) below.

-Informal Hearing with the dean of students (or Designee): In cases where the dean of students (or designee) receives a second Academic Dishonesty Resolution Report on a student, an informal hearing, in the form of a meeting with the dean of students (or designee), may commence.
-In this hearing, the dean of students (or designee) will determine an appropriate sanction for the student or refer the matter to a formal hearing with the student conduct board.
+Informal Hearing with the Dean of Students (or designee): In cases where the dean of students (or designee) receives a second Academic Dishonesty Resolution Report on a student, an informal hearing, in the form of a meeting with the dean of students (or designee), may commence.
+In this hearing, the dean of students (or designee) will determine an appropriate sanction for the student or refer the matter to a formal hearing with the student conduct hearing panel.

-- Initiating Charges: The dean of students (or designee) or comparable office on each campus is responsible for investigating complaints of alleged violations of the Academic Integrity Policy, and the student conduct board will be called upon to hear cases under the following circumstances:
+- Initiating Charges: The dean of students (or designee) or comparable office on each campus is responsible for investigating complaints of alleged violations of the Academic Integrity Policy, and the student conduct hearing panel will be called upon to hear cases under the following circumstances: